renatolinsdigital/python-quickstart/README.md

 * Portability: Environments can be easily shared, ensuring consistent setups for collaborators.

-* Version Management: Different Python versions and packages can be used for each project, ensuring granular control and preventing conflicts.
+* Python Version Management: Different Python versions and packages can be used for each project, ensuring granular control and preventing conflicts.

-* Activation/Deactivation: Environments can be activated or deactivated as needed, facilitating seamless switching between projects.
+* Activation/Deactivation: Environments can be activated or deactivated as needed, facilitating seamless switching between projects and related dependencies.

 If you intend to use virtual environments to manage Python packages, it's best to avoid Python and associated packages that are globally installed on your machine.
-This keeps things separate between your system-wide Python setup and the isolated environments created by virtual environments.
+This keeps things separate between your system-wide Python setup and the isolated environments.
 Next we will check two common ways to do this.

 __Method 1: Using Pip + Virtual environments:__